By Jonathan Beever, Director and Co-founder

 We support our shared faculty-driven commitment to ethics by retaking its meaning.
 We do this not through mandatory meetings and online trainings, but through discussion, consultation and collaboration.
 We can cultivate ethics and reshape the scope and implementation of compliance by exchanging ideas and best practices we have collected from our training and experiences inside and outside UCF.

 We support engagement with the Theoretical and Applied Ethics Graduate Certificate Program as a means of supporting graduate student and professional growth.
 The center also works with existing frameworks—such as the College of Graduate Studies’ Pathways to Success program—to infuse ethics into students’ professional development.
 We also can partner with faculty who need to include explicit ethics training in their courses and proposals for extramural support of student-training.

 As we grow, we will work with faculty, staff, administrators, alumni and community partners on ethical issues that matter to our students, their families, the community we serve.
 The UCF Center for Ethics will concentrate effort through rotating tracks of emphasis, offering research and curricular support.
 Our work is about building ethical leadership through faculty-driven engagement with the center and the expertise in ethics we house.

-The UCF Center for Ethics (C4E@UCF) provides a central resource to facilitate engagement with ethics and responsible conduct in research and relationships, thereby fostering an institutional culture of ethical literacy.
 We cultivate excellence by complementing disciplinary strengths and existing compliance frameworks with ethics expertise to address emerging ethical issues with direct impacts on our institution, national partners, and the Central Florida community.
 Our research supports outreach to regional, state-wide, and national organizations to improve policy that upholds coherent and consistent ethical decision-making.
 The center’s goals are to